Why the Right Dog Walker Matters

 They Ask You Questions First

-A quality dog walker will want to know about your dog before they agree to take them on.
-Expect questions about your dog's temperament, reactivity triggers, recall reliability, medical conditions, and behavior around other dogs.
-If a walker says "I can walk any dog, no problem," that is overconfidence, not competence.
+A quality dog walker grills you before they agree to take the job.
+Expect questions about your dog's temperament, reactivity triggers, recall reliability, and medical conditions.

 They Are Insured and Bonded

-Professional dog walkers should carry liability insurance at minimum.
-This protects you if your dog is injured during a walk, causes damage to property, or bites someone.
-Ask to see proof of insurance.
-Bonding provides additional financial protection if the walker steals from your home.
+Professional dog walkers carry liability insurance at minimum.
+This protects you if your dog gets hurt, causes property damage, or bites someone.
+(Yes, even good dogs have bad days.)
+Ask to see their proof of insurance.
+Bonding provides extra financial protection if they steal from your home.

 They Offer a Meet and Greet

-Any serious walker will want to meet your dog before the first paid walk.
-This allows them to assess your dog's behavior, learn your routines, and establish trust.
-It also lets you see how they interact with your dog.
-Watch their body language -- do they approach calmly and let your dog set the pace, or do they rush in?
+Never skip this.
+A serious walker wants to meet your dog on their home turf before the first paid walk.
+Watch their body language.
+Do they approach calmly and let your dog set the pace, or do they rush in?

 They Limit Group Walk Sizes

-Walking six or more dogs at once is a recipe for disaster.
-Quality walkers typically limit groups to three or four dogs, all of whom have been pre-screened for compatibility.
-Some walkers specialize in solo walks, which is ideal for reactive dogs, puppies in training, or senior dogs.
+Walking six dogs at once is a recipe for disaster.
+Quality walkers cap their groups at three or four dogs, all of whom they've strictly vetted for compatibility.
+Some specialize in solo walks.
+This is usually the safer bet for reactive dogs, young puppies, or seniors.

 They Communicate Proactively

-Good walkers send updates, photos, or a brief summary after each walk.
-You should not have to chase them for information.
-Many professional walkers use apps or simple text messages to confirm pickup, route, and drop-off times.
+Good walkers send updates, photos, or a brief summary after they lock your front door.
+You shouldn't have to text them at 3 PM asking if your dog peed.
+Most professionals use apps (or just simple text messages) to confirm pickup, route, and drop-off times.

 Red Flags: When to Walk Away